-Seams Mc Cur Ely.
+Seams Mc Car Hy.

-Seamus McCarthy Comptroller and Auditor General
+Seamus McCarthy Comptroller and Auditor General 5 May 2021

-Appendix to the report
+Appendix to the Report

-Responsibilities of the Directors
+Responsibilities of the directors

-As detailed in the governance statement and directors' report the directors' are responsible for
+As detailed in the governance statement and Board members' report, the directors are responsible for

 - the preparation of financial statements in the form prescribed under the Companies Act 2014 - ensuring that the financial statements give a true and fair view in accordance with FRS102 - ensuring the regularity of transactions - assessing whether the use of the going concern basis of accounting is appropriate, and - such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.